Newman's Own Foundation

 Recent Application Process (Food Justice for Kids Prize 2024):

-The Foundation partnered with JustFund, a grant application platform created by funders and organizers of color to remove barriers in philanthropy, specifically to streamline applications for social change organizations and reduce administrative burden.
+The Foundation partnered with JustFund, a grant application platform created by funders and organisers of colour to remove barriers in philanthropy, specifically to streamline applications for social change organisations and reduce administrative burden.

 Decision Timeline

 For general grants: Specific timelines are not publicly disclosed.
-Organizations should expect to wait several weeks to months for decisions depending on grant size and whether board approval is required.
+Organisations should expect to wait several weeks to months for decisions depending on grant size and whether board approval is required.

 Notification Methods: Email notification to applicants